anthill/blog/_drafts/counting-coworkers-with-machine-learning.markdown

 The red line representing the mean progress of each model shows that building a model is an iterative process.
 The grey box of the test 27 shows a pretty nice result.
 But a closer look at the results (using images with green box as the cover) reveals that they where both false postive and missed people and the two phenomenon ballanced each others.

-So instead of only automatically generated negative samples (when you take few pictures with no one and you slice them randomly), we added manually croped negative images representing objects like bags, chairs, shoes... and after some more work it converged to a far better result with less false postive.
+So instead of only automatically generated negative samples (when you take few pictures with no one and you slice them randomly), we added manually croped negative images representing objects like bags, chairs, shoes...
+We tested a model with only our manually cropped and it was catastrophic (test 33) so after some more work and adding context, it converged to a far better result with less false postive.

 **As the image analysis is made inside the sensor (composed of a rapsberry pi and a camera) the only thing that comes out is the number of people present at that moment, which ensures privacy by design.**